-The field of haemato-oncology deals with treatment of blood and related cancers.
-The scope of diseases treated at Mahatma Gandhi Cancer Hospital under the department of Haemato-oncology are acute and chronic leukaemias, Lymphoma, Multiple Myeloma, Aplastic anaemia, Thalassemia, sickle cell anaemia.
+The field of haemato-oncology deals with the treatment of blood and related cancers.
+The scope of diseases treated at Mahatma Gandhi Cancer Hospital under the department of haemato-oncology includes acute and chronic leukemias, lymphomas, multiple myeloma, aplastic anemia, thalassemia, and sickle cell anemia.

 Our team of Haemato-oncologists adeptly handle these challenging cases in close co-ordination with our laboratory team and our team of intensivists for optimal management of patients.

 Scope Of Services

 Clinical Hematology is a branch of clinical medicine which deals with the diagnosis and treatment of blood disorders and blood cancers in both the pediatric and adult populations.
 The department of clinical haematology at MGCHRI provides tertiary care services for patients with haematological disorders, both benign and malignant.
 We Offer a wide range of services, ranging from outpatient clinic, inpatient facilities, daycare facility and laboratories under one roof.
 In addition, we also provide advanced services like a blood irradiation facility, stem cell aphaeresis, and advanced bone marrow transplantation, etc., which are essential for high end complete haematological services.
 Our unit is one of the stem cell collection centers in India for the DATRI, a non-profit organization and India’s Largest Unrelated Blood Stem Cell Donor Registry.
 Our bone marrow transplant facility is the first of its kind in the state of Andhra Pradesh.

 Haemoglobin and platelet disorders (ITP)

 The hemologist mostly works with other medical specialists.
 Depending on the symptoms and severity of the condition, the doctor can recommend one or more of these procedures for diagnosis: